kenwals/BoWood-Audio/README.md

 [here](https://www.youtube.com/watch?v=w4ilq6Zk-08)

 - CodingEntrepreneurs youtube video on [how to use Django signals](https://www.youtube.com/watch?v=rEX50LJrFuU)

+- [How to make javascript dynamic to screen width](https://stackoverflow.com/questions/17237935/jquery-execute-scripts-based-on-screen-size/17237975) .
+This is used on homepage to make navbar background transparent on mobile for this initial load.

 - [How to add favicon to Django in 4 steps](https://simpleit.rocks/python/django/django-favicon-adding/)